-If you have lost sight of your dog, call 612-547-9004 immediately to connect with the Retrievers Volunteer Lost Dog team, RAGOMs partner for lost dog searches.
-A team member will collect information about your dog and the current situation and recommend an immediate course of action.
-The Retrievers will also notify RAGOM's Lost Dog Coordinator, who will support you during the search.
+If you have lost sight of your dog, call 612-547-9004 immediately to connect with the Retrievers Volunteer Lost Dog team.
+A team member will collect information about your dog and notify RAGOM's Lost Dog Coordinator, who will support you during the search.

 You will likely be advised to: